waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - National Park Layout: The park is a large rectangle with a perimeter path behind the fence.
 - Current Goal: Exit National Park south to Route 35.
 - Exit: The southern gatehouse (Map 10_16) is the exit to Route 35.
-- Battle Policy: Use the battle_strategist agent for all trainer and significant wild encounters to optimize move choice and party management.
+- Battle Policy: Use the battle_strategist agent for all trainer and significant wild encounters.
 - Note: Item ball at (35, 12) collected (Parlyz Heal).

+# Schoolboy Jack Battle Log (Turn 4384+)
+- Opponent 1: Oddish (Lv 12).
+- Turn 1: Switching GNEISS for Calcifer.

 # Lessons Learned
 - Hallucination Prevention: Always explicitly verify Map ID and object coordinates from the Game State Information block.
 - Quest Logic: The Flower Shop Teacher in Goldenrod won't provide the Squirtbottle until her sister (Floria) has been spoken to.
+- Tile Types: Use exact strings from XML (e.g., 'grass' instead of 'TALL_GRASS').